 Claire commented after the case: "Richard did a tremendous job working extremely hard as well as providing constant reassurance, regular updates and positive advice.
 This gave me the confidence to proceed with the case.
 I am delighted with the outcome and the compensation recovered which will provide security for my future as well as allowing me to get on with my life"

-If you have been the victim of an accident that wasn't your fault, and wish to explore the possibility of pursuing a personal injury claim you can contact
+If you have been the victim of an accident that wasn't your fault, and wish to explore the possibility of pursuing a no win no fee personal injury claim you can contact Fieldfisher.

 Contact us on freephone 0800 358 3848